clearlanguage/clear/README.md

 * Async/await
 * Package manager
 * Lambdas
-* Runtime and compile time saftey checks when indexing, derefencing and more
+* Compile time saftey checks when indexing, derefencing and more
+* Optional runtime saftey checks when doing the same as above
 ---